All the campgrounds in the Northeast are open for camping.

 - The following trailheads are open for day use only - no overnight camping: Elfendahl Pass Trailhead, Mission Creek Trailhead, Camp Pond Trailhead, Kammenga 4x4 Trailhead, and Sand Hill Trailhead.

-- Tahuya River Horse Camp is closed until further notice.
+- Tahuya River Horse Camp is open for camping.

 - Tiger Summit Trailhead is open.